 How to Prepare Sea Cucumber

 Frozen sea cucumber needs to be thawed before using, while the dried has to be rehydrated prior to adding to a recipe.
 If you have purchased dried sea cucumber, most likely the guts have been removed (if not, you will have to do this yourself).
-The rehydrating process for dried sea cucumber needs to begin ahead of time as it can take several days (usually 4 to 6 days).
+The rehydrating process for dried sea cucumber needs to begin ahead of time as it can take several days (usually four to six days).
 The fresher the sea cucumber, and the higher its quality, the less time it will take to rehydrate.

 To prepare frozen sea cucumber for cooking, it needs to thaw in the refrigerator overnight in its original packaging.
 To defrost more quickly, thaw in the microwave or in water.
 For the microwave method, remove the sea cucumber from the packaging, place in a microwave-safe bowl, and microwave on the defrost setting for 2 to 4 minutes.
 To thaw in water, keep the sea cucumber in its packaging and submerge in a bowl of cold water for 1 to 2 hours, changing the water every half hour.
 No matter if microwaved or thawed in water, make sure to use the sea cucumber that day.

-How to Cook Sea Cucumber
+How to Cook With Sea Cucumber

 Whether frozen or dried, sea cucumber is cooked in the same way.
-Add the sea cucumber to a large pot of boiling water, cover, and cook for one hour.
+Add the sea cucumber to a large pot of boiling water, cover, and cook for 1 hour.
 If after an hour the sea cucumber is not soft, boil it in fresh water for an additional 30 to 90 minutes, testing for doneness every 10 to 15 minutes.
 The sea cucumber should be soft but also bounce back a little when pressed.
 Make sure not to overcook it or else it will fall apart.
 Allow the sea cucumber to rest in the water until it has fully cooled.

 What Does It Taste Like?